soobinrho/BeeMovr/DEVLOG.md

 <br>

 **2023-09-16 Jasper, Schaler, and Soobin** <br>
-Schaler and I were waiting patinetly at the MIT atheletic center for the HackMIT to begin.
+Schaler and I were waiting patiently at the MIT athletic center for the HackMIT to begin.
 It was going to start at 10AM, and it was around 9AM.
 I was making conversation with everyone around me, and Jasper caught my eye.
 He has done really cool stuff with robotic engineering.